- The Early Anthropocene Hypothesis and prehistoric human land use and land cover change

 As a student in BIO3103 (Ecology of East African Ecosystems), I travelled to Tanzania, East Africa, and took part in an educational and multicultural experience devoted to raising awareness about malaria-endemic regions of the world, distributing bed nets to families in need and studying agroforestry techniques for the rehabilitation of degraded land.

-- Winter 2017 - Development of a summer mini-course for high school students related to geography, environment and geomatics
+- Winter 2017 - Development of a summer mini-course for high school students interested in geography, environment, geomatics and engineering

 - GEG4129 - Global Climate Change (Winter 2016)